tomheaton/mcjty-website/docs/1.12/recipe.md

 More information on recipes can be found at the official forge documentation: https://mcforge.readthedocs.io/en/latest/utilities/recipes/

-Recipes are now handled through json.
+Recipes are now handled through JSON.
 Here is how you can define a simple recipe (no code changes are required).
-Simply place this json (name doesn't matter) in assets/modname/recipes, and it will work:
+Simply place this JSON (name doesn't matter) in `assets/modname/recipes`, and it will work:

 ```json
 {